sebastianchristopher/Java8OCANotes/README.md

   - but at runtime, it checks if the object in memory (foo, a String) is an instance of Integer
   - `foo instanceof Integer` -> `false`
   - it isn't, so throws ClassCastException
-* `IllegalArgumentException` - thrown by the programmer to indicate that a method has been passed an illegal or inappropriate argument
+* `IllegalArgumentException` - thrown by the programmer (although usually by the application) to indicate that a method has been passed an illegal or inappropriate argument
 ```java
 class Dog {
 	int numLegs;